Sk7w4tch3r/CS-SBU-DataScience/chapters/prologue2.md

 You can find the dataset on the kaggle website, this dataset consists of four csv files.
 The first file is the song features, the second file is the song metadata, the third file is the user playlist, and the fourth file is the user metadata.
 Here is the link to the dataset: [Spotify Dataset](https://www.kaggle.com/mrmorj/dataset-of-songs-in-spotify)
 ****
 __Since there is no common criterion to properly evaluate your work, you should explain the methods and techniques you used to cluster the songs; and explain your rating, or any other logic, behind your recommendation system.
 Use figures, pictures, and tables, and DO NOT PUT ANY CODE IN THE REPORT.__

+# Assignment 4
+- Due Date: 1400/10/10 12PM
+- Points: 4/20

+## Supervised Learning
+You can find the assignment instructions [here](../assignments/A4/Assignment 4.pdf).

+## Implementation
+The code skeleton for this assignment is provided [here](https://github.com/Sk7w4tch3r/CS-SBU-DataScience/tree/main/assignments/A4) and also you can find the requiered datasets from [here](https://github.com/Sk7w4tch3r/CS-SBU-DataScience/tree/main/assignments/A4/data/).